finos/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

   - [ ] [finos-admin](http://github.com/finos-admin) has `Admin` to all repositories to transfer
   - [ ] [finos-admin](http://github.com/finos-admin) ia allowed to transfer repositories out of the org
   - [ ] if the repository is owned by a user (and not an org), the user must be able to transfer the repository to [finos-admin](http://github.com/finos-admin)
-- [ ] Check protection settings and disable after transfer if necessary
 - [ ] Transfer all code assets as GitHub repositories under github.com/finos
 - [ ] Invite GitHub usernames to GitHub FINOS Org
 - [ ] Create `<project-name>-maintainers` GitHub team and invite users